 Adventure in the great outdoors: zip-lining and horseback riding

 Florida is known for its wide choice of holiday activities in wild nature, so that fans of eco-tourism are fully catered for in Orlando.
 The “Forever Florida” adventure park in St. Cloud is a special highlight for people of all ages: whilst adrenaline junkies get their fix on a zip-lining tour, nature lovers can horseback ride through Florida’s wilderness and experience the Sunshine State’s impressive flora and fauna up close.
 And if a day spent in the adventure park is not enough, family-sized cabins are available for rent.
 Or, if you prefer, you can pitch your tent and sleep under the stars.

-When in Orlando, experiencing the magic of Walt Disney is basically a must.
-But which of the six theme and water parks to choose?
-“Magic Kingdom”, the Walt Disney classic, is a definite: besides meeting Snow White et al. at Cinderella Castle, visitors can test the rollercoaster rides in Adventureland or Tomorrowland.
+When in Orlando, experiencing the magic of Walt Disney World Resort is basically a must.
+But which of the six Theme Parks and Water Parks to choose?
+“Magic Kingdom Park”, the Disney classic, is a definite: besides meeting Snow White et al. at Cinderella Castle, visitors can test the rollercoaster rides in Adventureland or Tomorrowland.
 To get the most out of a visit to the Walt Disney World Resort a Park Hopper pass is recommended.
-The pass gives access to all four theme parks on one day.
-Disney’s Animal Kingdom captivates visitors with an African wildlife safari and a Pandora-themed attraction inspired by the movie “Avatar”.
+The Park Hopper ticket gives access to all four Theme Parks on one day.
+Disney’s Animal Kingdom Theme Park captivates visitors with an African wildlife safari and a Pandora-themed world inspired by the movie “AVATAR”.
 The latter is best visited after dark, when the bioluminescent rainforest comes to life.

 Blissful nature – kayaking through the Everglades